xing/pdf_cover/README.md

   storage :file

   version :image do
-    process :pdf_cover
+    pdf_cover_processor!
   end
 end
 ```

-In this case, when we mix the `Xing::PdfCover` module in, it adds the `pdf_cover`
+In this case, when we mix the `Xing::PdfCover` module in, it adds the `pdf_cover_processor!`
-method to out uploader, which is then executed automatically on save thanks to the
+method to our uploader.
+We only need to call it inside one of our versions to get the
-`process :pdf_cover` line, the rest is just your common CarrierWave boilerplate.
+pdf to image feature.